-Landlord tax is an increasing problem for residential property investors.
-The 3 main tax related events affecting landlords occur on the purchase, letting and finally the sale of the investment property.
+Landlord tax is an increasing problem for residential property landlords.
+The 4 main tax related events affecting landlords occur on the purchase, letting and finally the sale of the investment property.
 The taxes affecting landlords are:

 - Stamp Duty Land Tax (SDLT) on the purchase of the property

 - Income tax potentially charged on the rental profits from a rental property